sanger-pathogens/qc_isolates/README.md

             Configuration file (JSON) to customise summary report --temp_file_storage
             default: "null",
-            Specify a directory where GTDBTk can store temporary files during processing (see README for more information).
+            Specify a directory where GTDBTk can store temporary files during processing (see GTDB-Tk runtime for more information).
 Options are '/dev/shm' and '/tmp'.
       --temp_space":
             default: "30GB",
-            "Request a specific amount of temporary working space to reserve for GTDB-T (see README for more information)."
+            "Request a specific amount of temporary working space to reserve for GTDB-T (see GTDB-Tk runtime for more information)."

 -----------------------------------------------------------------